 - Contribute to sustainability on campus by engaging students in educational activities and events

-3. Role modeling outstanding student leadership on campus
+3. Role modelling outstanding student leadership on campus

 - Embrace the role as an ambassador for student leadership at UBC – be a leader in sustainability on campus and within your department